kaaterskil/how_many_permits/README.md

 ## HubHacks 2014
 ## Challenge #1: What Permits Do I Need?

+### Prologue

+This project was interesting on a number of fronts.
+As a demonstration of a questionnaire wizard, this is an exploration into the intricacies of a variant of the Linked List data structure.
+It also explores dynamically generating the list in a rich front-end environment.
+And it demonstrates the ability to solve the goal of the hackathon challenge by providing a means to improve the user experience and flow of questions in any number of ways without breaking the underlying system.

+Unlike most collections that utilize either an underlying array or hash, a linked list contains nodes that contain the assigned value and a reference to the next node.
+The list container knows only of the head node, and iterates through its collection via its node references.
+A doubly-linked list has references in both directions and therefore is aware of both its head an tail nodes.

+The wizard defined by the City of Boston Inspectional Services Department is offered to the site visitor as a means to identify the number of permits their project may require bsed on a series of questions and possible responses.
+Depending on the user's responses, new branches of questions may be triggered.

+We solved the data structure using the Strategy pattern in which a wizard question (called a 'Step' in this project), acts as the Context upon an unlimited number of possible concrete 'Response' Strategies.
+The single execute() method called by the Step on a Response simply returns the next Step.

+In a further twist, when a branch of questions is completed, the application picks up from the original question and continues forward, rather than ending the wizard at the end of that branch.
+In this way, our list has only one head and only one tail.

+In this manner, we dynamically create our list with a modicum of loose coupling.
+Now we are able to persist and iterate over our collection, create new ones, and can return questionnarie results to the user.
+When the user response creates a new branch of questions, the branch is inserted within the list.
+In addition, the user is able to select a prior question and change their response - the list will regenerate from that point, possibly creating new branches depending on the user's new reponse.

+Following is the text of the hackathon challenge:

 ### 1. Purpose

 Which Permits Do I Need?:  A single project may require multiple permits.
 Applicants need a clear, intuitive, and enjoyable guide that will help applicants identify the permits they need to start working!